vporton/coding_challenge/README.md

 ## Running the code

-First you need to run once to create the DB:
+First you need to run once to create the DB (by default it is SQLite):
 ```
 python manage.py migrate
 ```

+Probably all Django database drivers are supported.

+TODO: local_settings.py

 ### Spin up the service